An investor pitch deck is one of the most important documents you will create as a founder.

 And at the end of your investor pitch deck, you need to demonstrate financial validation and clearly lay out what it is you’re asking for.

 Investors will be looking for some proof points of product market fit, and there’s no better way to demonstrate that than with paying customers generating annual recurring revenue.
-Other metrics you may want to include are:
+Other metrics you may want to include when you pitch to investors are:

 - gross margin